MobilityData/gtfs-validator/README.md

 This project leverages JUnit4 for unit tests.

 ## Acceptance tests
-In order to avoid sudden changes in the validation output that might declare previously valid datasets invalid, each new rule implementation is tested against GTFS datasets in the MobilityData MobilityDatabase.
-The acceptance test process is described in [ACCEPTANCE_TESTS.md](IdeaProjects/gtfs-validator/docs/ACCEPTANCE_TESTS.md).
+In order to avoid sudden changes in the validation output that might declare previously valid datasets invalid, each new rule implementation is tested against GTFS datasets in the [MobilityDatabase](http://mobilitydatabase.org/wiki/Main_Page).
+The acceptance test process is described in [ACCEPTANCE_TESTS.md](docs/ACCEPTANCE_TESTS.md).

 # License
 Code licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).